-No person can serve as an AIS judge without being a member of the AIS.
-At the time of initial appointment as an apprentice judge, the recommended candidate must already have a record of three years of consecutive membership in the AIS.
+Any AIS member may study to become a judge.
+After three years of continuous AIS membership and ten hours of judges training, the candidate may apply to become an apprentice.
 Continuous membership is maintained by paying dues on time.
 If dues are not received within the grace period, the three-year membership requirement must begin anew.
 The membership of the candidate must be in the person's name.
-Credit cannot be given for membership carried in the name of a garden, commercial enterprise, or another person's name.
+Credit cannot be given for membership carried in the name of a garden, commercial enterprise or another person's name.

 Members who join the judges training program should contact the RVP of their region or the designee to learn the region's policies.
 Training sessions consist primarily of lectures, practice judging in the garden and simulated show judging.
 With the permission of the current regional vice-president (RVP) or designee it is permissible for an individual or group to take a training session remotely without an instructor present, in the form of an electronic presentation (e.g., PowerPoint, video program) and/or via an electronic chat room (e.g., Skype, Zoom).
 A candidate for judgeship must complete a written examination on the material covered in the training session, which may be of the open book type if the instructor wishes.
 The candidate must receive a passing grade on the exam to get full credit for the session.
 To ensure an accurate record of their training sessions, candidates should verify that their attendance and test scores have been forwarded to their RVP or designee.